dmpstats/Behavioural_Classification_for_Vultures/README.md

 -   This MoveApp is designed for species that roost at night.
 If the species is nocturnal, classifications will be inaccurate or unable to be calculated.

--   This App relies completely on eApp ['Add Local and Solar Time MoveApp'](https://github.com/movestore/Convert-Times/tree/20a1370a9cc3668a2e2034eb49d4155038cb2182) being deployed earlier in the Workflow to ensure essential columns  `sunrise_timestamp` and `sunset_timestamp` available for the classification process.
+-   This App relies completely on App ['Add Local and Solar Time MoveApp'](https://github.com/movestore/Convert-Times/tree/20a1370a9cc3668a2e2034eb49d4155038cb2182) being deployed earlier in the Workflow to ensure essential columns  `sunrise_timestamp` and `sunset_timestamp` available for the classification process.
 If these columns are not detected in the input dataset, the App will exit abruptly and throw an error.

 ### Null or error handling